 All about expression – 60s and 70s men’s fashion

-On the other hand, in the 1960s we saw two trends rise.
-First as bands like The Beatles became popular, people started to imitate them.
-Not only did long hair was a common thing, but the whole outfit of the men became tighter.
+During the 1960s we saw two trends rise.
+First, as bands like The Beatles became popular, so their fashion too.
+Not only did long hair was a common thing, but the whole men outfit became tighter.
 Scarfs were widely used along with boots.

 Despite this, a group of conservative men (specially older ones) refused to switch to this new style and kept the trends introduced in previous decades.
 Suits and sport coats were still very popular.

-At the of the 70s the disco style was at its peak, and with that, the wearing of three-piece suits in fancy colours was popularized.
-The high-rise waistcoats and the flared trousers, were essential in that look.
+At the end of the 70s the disco style was at its peak, and with that, the three-piece suits in fancy colours was popularized.
+The high-rise waistcoats and the flared trousers were essential in that look.
 Sunglasses were also widely used.

 Numerous new trends rise – 80s fashion

-As for the 80s we saw a wide variety of trends emerge that usually lasted a few years of even months and were very particular to a social group.
+During the 1980s we saw a wide variety of trends emerge that usually lasted a few years or even months and were very particular to a social group.
 The punk/rock look continued into the early years of the decade with young men and adults being the ones keeping this trend alive.